-5 Space Hacks For Your Small Kitchen
+5 Hacks For Your Small Kitchen

 If you live in New York City, your kitchen is probably part of your bathroom.
 Even if you’re well adjusted in the suburbs, you probably wish you had a Kitchen fit for Food TV.
 Maid Sailors wants you to know that it’s possible without cleaning out your savings account.
 You have to think outside the frying pan in order to make your small kitchen more spacious.
 Here are 5 time-tested hacks to optimize kitchen space.

-- Open It Up
+Open It Up

-It’s all in the perception.
+It’s all about the perception.
 Poor lighting choices will induce a prison-feel.
 For example, fluorescent lighting will give your kitchen a sickish glow, making it seem miniature and stressful.
 Cure your kitchen by installing incandescent lighting that will introduce artificial sunlight; for best results, set it up above your countertops.
 Also, replace lighting on your ceiling with incandescent spot lighting directed towards the cabinetry and introduce the shadows that will illuminate and “enlarge” your kitchen.
 Give your kitchen some character by installing some floor lighting fixtures.
-If you plan on these kind of fixtures, make sure that your flooring is on point; play with the colors to set the mood just right (but don’t get too carried away).
+If you plan on having this kind of fixtures, make sure that your flooring is on point; play with the colors to set the mood just right (but don’t get too carried away).

 Colors change everything.
 For our purposes, use them to transform the atmosphere.
 Want to make your kitchen ceilings seem higher than they are?
 Draw the attention upwards by painting the walls in pastel colors and add some white details; alternatively, you can pick lightly colored cabinets and countertops.
 Does your kitchen induce a dullness that reminds you of mayonnaise?
-Incorporate some bold details and repaint a few cabinets or a table with some vivid colours, such as red or purple.
+Incorporate some bold details and repaint a few cabinets or a table with some vivid colors, such as red or purple.
 Also, if you have some pipes that simply cannot be hidden, try incorporating them into the whole design.
 Guildford’s hot water specialists suggest consulting with experts to see what types of paint you are allowed to use on pipes.
 Turn your pipes into the main attraction.

 While empty walls can give away the impression of bigger space, they often facilitate unnecessary clutter all over your tiny kitchen.
 Those dull walls should be utilized and you can create so much more additional storage.
 Mount an appealing pot rack and hang all of your shiny pots and pans as decoration.
-Put up some shelves for your spices, decorative boxes and bowls; set up a small wooden rack for your favorite drinks or bottles of wine.
+Put up some shelves for your spices, decorative boxes, and bowls.
+Set up a small wooden rack for your favorite drinks or bottles of wine.
 If you haven’t caught our drift, understand this: the possibilities are endless.
 You can even install a small foldable wall-mounted table for enjoying a cup of coffee or cutting up some veggies.

 But wait!
-“My house didn’t come with a pantry!,” you’re probably thinking.
+“My house didn’t come with a pantry!” you’re probably thinking.
 Well, remember when we asked you think outside of the frying pan?
 Turn an old, unused closet in your hallway into a do-it-yourself pantry.
-Fill the shelves with boxes of food, flour and cans.
+Fill the shelves with boxes of food, flour, and cans.
 Organize each shelf, group items by their type and call it a day.
 This additional storage area will make your kitchen clutter free and leave allow you to use other parts more efficiently.

 Don’t blow the bank on construction.
 With these simple hacks, you can allow your kitchen to evolve from a claustrophobic storage box to an open, attractive culinary shrine.
-If you end up getting too carried away afterwards, call Maid Sailors to clean up the mess.
+If you end up getting too carried away afterward, call Maid Sailors to clean up the mess.

 This post received a significant contribution from Lana Hawkins, a crafty girl from Sydney, Australia.